brodycj/snowpack-vue-capacitor-2-demo/README.md

 Builds the app for production to the `build/` folder.
 It correctly bundles Vue in production mode and optimizes the build for the best performance.

+### yarn copy

+Same as `npx cap copy` - copy build and configuration to Android and iOS platforms

+### yarn open

+Same `npx cap open` - use `android` or `ios` argument to choose which platform top open in the IDE

+### yarn update

+Same as `npx cap update` - do `pod install` for iOS, install dynamic dependencies for Android, copy build, and copy configuration

 ### Q: What about Eject?